Avery-S/Airbrb-clone-page/README.md

 	- Number of bathrooms on the property
 	- Property bedrooms (e.g. each bedroom could include number of beds and their type)
 	- Property amenities
-* Using a button, a new listing on the server is created and visibly added to the dashboard once all of the required fields have been filled out correctly.
+* Using a button, a new listing on the server is created and visibly added to the dashboard (the Hosted Listings Screen) once all of the required fields have been filled out correctly.

 #### 2.2.3.
 Edit AirBrB Listing
 * A unique route must exist for this screen that is parameterised on the listing ID.